xbledsoe/NeuroimaGene/README.md

 ### Analytic Tools and built-in NIDP prioritization

 Included in the NeuroimaGENE directory is an Rscript for analysis of multiple genes.
 This program takes as input a file of HUGO gene names.
 As output, it generated txt files containing the top 5% of NIDPs implicated by the provided list of genes as well as graphs that provide visual representations of the association data.

+This script and the data it generates are designed to identify instances in which multiple trait-associated genes all converge upon related neurologic aspects.
+For example, on might expect multiple genes associated with distractiability to converge upon the executive network of the brain.
+Running GetNIDPs.r on a set of genes associated with distractability will display the set of NIDPs predicted to be most different from baseline in the presence of altered expression of the input genes.
+The text file will indicate the number and identity of trait-associated genes associated with each NIDP.
+It will also detail the number and identity of the training models in which these associations were found to be significant.

 Packages and dependencies required to run this script are listed at the bottom of this subsection.

 This Rscript requires the following parameters